Getting a person living with Alzheimer's or dementia to take a shower or bath is one of the most common problems we face as caregivers.

 I can laugh about it now.
 But, I can also assure you that it didn't seem funny at the time.

 More important, if you don't get the shower in at least twice a week the odds of the dreaded urinary tract infection goes up exponentially.
-Do you really want to deal with that because you were "shy"?
+Do you really want to deal with that?

 Readers did laugh when I first wrote this - "it is easier, in my opinion, to get a person living with dementia to take a shower every day, then it is to get them to take a shower twice a week".